mozilla/gecko-dev/toolkit/components/ml/docs/index.rst

 about:inference
 :::::::::::::::

-In Nightly, you can use `about:inference <about:inference>`_ to check the status of the engine, manage downloads of models and more.
+In Nightly, you can use **about:inference** to check the status of the engine, manage downloads of models and more.